For those in the market for social intranet software, a quick look at the many options is enough to cause confusion.

 They also use these social networks to communicate with others, whether it be friends and family or with random strangers, through private messaging, status updates, and instant messaging and chat.

 However, in a business sense, social intranet platforms aren't just for public use.
-They enable the sharing and communication to take place inside a business, between employees and collegues, between employees and customers, and even between customers and other customers.
+They enable the sharing and communication to take place inside a business, between employees and colleagues, between employees and customers, and even between customers and other customers.

 It's often that a social intranet platform will also include collaboration and productivity tools.
 Wiki's, task management, private and shared calendars, discussion forums, and ideation are all considered collaboration tools.
 They enable you to work with people inside and outside your business from anywhere, anytime ... in real-time or asynchronously.